 How long will you use and recharge the system?

 Once you know what you plan to power, you’ll need to consider how long and how often you’ll be using your overland solar setup.
 If you will only use it for weekend camping trips, you could most likely go with a lower capacity system than if you are prepping for a months-long overland trip.

-The manufacturer of your power station will provide information on how long it takes a unit to recharge, which will likely vary depending on whether you are plugged into an outlet in your house, your car, or using your solar panel.
-For instance, a 500 watt-hour power station might take 7-8 hours to fully charge when plugged into a wall outlet and 8-9 hours when plugged into a solar panel.
+The manufacturer of your batteries (whether it’s a portable or built-in system) will provide information on how long it takes a unit to recharge, which will likely vary depending on whether you are plugged into an outlet in your house, your car, or using your solar panel.
+For instance, a 500-watt-hour battery might take 7-8 hours to fully charge when plugged into a wall outlet and 8-9 hours when plugged into a solar panel.

-One thing to consider is that you can use your power station to power devices while you are charging it with a solar panel during the day.
+One thing to consider is that you can use your batteries to power devices while you are charging your batteries with a solar panel during the day.
 So you would only need to use the power station alone to power devices overnight when the sun is down.

 Every situation is different but, generally speaking, if you plan to use less power, take shorter trips, or have frequent opportunities to recharge, a smaller system will suffice.
 If you will use more power, are going on longer trips, and/or have fewer opportunities to recharge, a larger system might be warranted.

 If you want to make sure you have enough power for your needs and have the cargo capacity, err on the side of purchasing a larger system.
 A larger capacity system can capture energy from the sun more quickly, has greater storage capacity, can power a wider range of devices, and will require recharging less frequently.

 This could be very appealing to people with heavier energy requirements and/or on longer trips.
 The trade-off is the higher cost of the system, greater weight, and the cargo space it takes up.